-One of the benefits of the American Express Platinum card is free American Express roadside assistance.
-I (my wife) signed up for an American Express Platinum card as part of a recent credit card churn, and I’ve added myself as an authorized user.
+One of the benefits of the Platinum card® from American Express is free American Express roadside assistance.
+I (my wife) signed up for a Platinum card® from American Express as part of a recent credit card signup, and I’ve added myself as an authorized user.

-We signed up for the American Express Ameriprise Platinum card (when the signup bonus was increased from its usual “nothing” to 25,000 American Express Membership Rewards.
-The Ameriprise Platinum card allows up to 3 authorized users for no additional fees, whereas typically with the American Express Platinum card, it costs $175.
+We signed up for the Ameriprise version of the Platinum card® from American Express (when the signup bonus was increased from its usual “nothing” to 25,000 American Express Membership Rewards.
+The Ameriprise Platinum card allows up to 3 authorized users for no additional fees, whereas typically with the Platinum card from American Express, it costs $175.

 Using your free American Express roadside assistance

-If you have the American Express Platinum card, one of the advertised benefits is free Premium American Express Roadside Assistance.
+If you have the Platinum card® from American Express, one of the advertised benefits is free Premium American Express Roadside Assistance.
 Here are the official American Express Platinum Roadside Assistance terms

 So your American Express roadside assistance covers: